Vijay Balasubramanian

 Vijay Balasubramanian (born 1969) is an American theoretical physicist and the Cathy and Marc Lasry Professor of Physics and Astronomy at the University of Pennsylvania.
 He has conducted research in string theory, quantum field theory, and biophysics (especially theoretical and computational neuroscience).
 He has also worked on problems in statistical inference and machine learning.
+In 2024-25, Balasubramanian held the Eastman Professorship at Balliol College, University of Oxford, which is offered to one American scholar of distinction each year.

 Biography

-Born in Mumbai, Balasubramanian spent his childhood in major Indian cities like New Delhi, Chennai, Kolkata, and Hyderabad.
+Born in Mumbai, Balasubramanian spent his childhood in major Indian cities including New Delhi, Chennai, Kolkata, and Hyderabad.
 Among the elementary schools he attended are St. Mary's in Mumbai, St. Xavier’s in Kolkata, and St. Columba’s in New Delhi.
 His family later moved to Jakarta, Indonesia, where he attended Jakarta International School (JIS).
 After graduating from JIS, he moved to the United States and attended the Massachusetts Institute of Technology (MIT), where he earned B.S. degrees in Physics and Computer Science and an M.S. degree in Computer Science.
 While a student at MIT, he worked at CERN (the European Organization for Nuclear Research) and the Xerox Palo Alto Research Center (Xerox PARC).
 For this work at Xerox PARC, he received two patents in speech recognition.

 Vijay Balasubramanian completed his doctoral studies at Princeton University, where he received a Ph.D. in Physics in 1997 under the supervision of Curtis Callan.
 He then moved to Harvard University as a Junior Fellow of the Harvard Society of Fellows.
 During this time, he was also a fellow-at-large of the Santa Fe Institute.
 Since 2000, he has been a professor at the University of Pennsylvania where he currently holds the Cathy and Marc Lasry Chair in Physics and where he has a secondary appointment in the School of Medicine, Department of Neuroscience.
 In 2013, he co-founded the Computational Neuroscience Initiative at Penn.

 In October 2021, he was a featured speaker in the Netflix documentary series Explained, in the episode on "Time."
 In 2022, Quanta Magazine featured him in an article and video in which he discussed connections between physics, computer science, neurosciences, and humanities fields such as literature.
 Quanta described him as a "polymath who is prone to leaping from string theory to Proust in mid-conversation."
 In 2023, the Catalan-language daily newspaper of Barcelona, Ara, featured him in an article in which he discussed the relative powers and limits of the human brain and of Artificial Intelligence, and what physics can bring to the study of theoretical and computational neuroscience.
+Balasubramanian also spoke on Aspen Public Radio with physicist Lisa Randall and composers Chris Theofanidis and John Luther Adams on music, science, and creativity.